DS-4-DS/DS4DS_Course/README.md

 You can find the video lectures on [**YouTube**](https://www.youtube.com/@DataScience4DynamicalSystems/playlists).

-The associated [**Julia**](https://julialang.org/) code (in the form of Jupyter Notebooks) can be found in the "notebooks" folder.
-In case a certain package is missing in your Julia version, you can simply add a cell before the first one containing the two code lines\
+The associated [**Julia**](https://julialang.org/) code (in the form of Jupyter Notebooks) can be found in the "lecture" and "exercise" folders.
+The lecture folder content is closely related to the above-linked YouTube lecture series while the exercise notebooks cover additional tasks incl. sample solutions as self-learning options.
+Additional information on the notebook / Julia usage as well as references to related literature can be found at the end of this Readme file.
-`using Pkg`\
-`Pkg.add("name_of_package")`

-References to related literature can be found at the end of this Readme file.

 ## Section 00: Course introduction
 * [Data Science for Dynamical Systems Course Introduction 1 (DS4DS 0.01)](https://www.youtube.com/watch?v=KftMLQquoPo&list=PLg6FTHy3zJjzqJ76VHF9bMGEKrKR_KgNC&index=1)